 To help build strength, frequency of strength training to get a muscle-building effect and targeting a muscle group every 48 – 72 hours is all that is necessary.
 Maintenance of muscle strength will occur by performing a minimal resistance exercise.
 The progression of the weight depends upon how the individual feels the next day.

-The repetitions and sets of weights of lifts change the overall effect on the body.
+The repetitions and sets of the weight of lifts change the overall effect on the body.
 Fatigue occurs during and after weight training but needs to be gentle fatigue with each session.

-Developing strength involves lifting 1-8 repetitions, 1 to 8 sets with 30 seconds to few minutes, and rest interval in-between the sets.
+Developing strength involves lifting 1-8 repetitions, 1 to 8 sets with 30 seconds to a few minutes, and rest intervals in between the sets.
 These exercises increase muscle strength to do everyday work and activities.

-Training to develop muscle mass can be achieved by lifting weight, with the repetitions of 8-12 times and 3 – 5 sets and only for 30 seconds to several minutes rest in-between sets.
+Training to develop muscle mass can be achieved by lifting weights, with repetitions of 8-12 times and 3 – 5 sets and only for 30 seconds to several minutes rest in-between sets.